ramseylab/cs340/make-list-tables-web-tool-python.md

 # How to set up a basic Flask application that queries MySQL

+In this tutorial, I'll show you how to set up a toy Python/Flask web application that will query your CS340 MariaDB database to get the list of tables in the database, and to display the list in an HTML table.

 In all of the steps below, `ramseyst` should be understood to represent your ONID username.